ucsb-cs148/ucsb-cs148.github.io/_topics/retros.md

    * While conducting the retro, they may like to set those aside
    * Instead, consider focusing ONLY on helping the other participants voices be heard.

-# Guides for retrospective faciltators
+# Guides for retrospective facilitators

 I would not suggest that you read ALL of these articles before running your first retro---that could lead to information overload.